jackdobinson/aopp_obs_toolchain/USAGE.md

 1) Bad pixels must be identified (i.e. which pixels should be interpolated over)
 2) Interpolation over bad pixels must occur.

 For (1), singular spectrum analysis (with a 20x20 window [currently]) is used to find a 'badness' heuteristic.
-The badness is calculated for each SSA componet (except the first 5 [currently]) by:
+The badness is calculated for a subset of the SSA componets (the 25%->50% subset [currently]) by:
 * finding the *median* of the SSA component
 * calculating the number of standard deviations a pixel is away from the *median* of the SSA component, this is the "badness" of a pixel in a single SSA component.
-* summing the SSA component "badness" of each pixel, to give the total "badness"
+* averaging the SSA component "badness" of each pixel, to give the total "badness"

+Pixels are categorised as "bad" if their "badness" exceeds a set value (5 [currently], i.e. they are 5 or more standard deviations away from the median on average).

+To clean up the mask, (optional) operations include:
-Pixels are categorised as "bad" if their "badness" exceeds 1 [currently], the mask of bad pixels then has [binary closing](https://en.wikipedia.org/wiki/Closing_(morphology)) applied to it, and all single pixels removed as the purpose of this step is to find extended instrumental artifacts.
-Hot/cold single pixels should already be identified by the telescope's pipeline.
+* [binary closing](https://en.wikipedia.org/wiki/Closing_(morphology)) to combine nearby bad pixels together.
+* Removing single pixels.
+As the purpose of this step is to find extended instrumental artifacts, hot/cold single pixels should already be identified by the telescope's pipeline.

 Finally, the map of bad pixels is combined with the map of NAN and INF pixels which is then interpolated over.